AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/dev/2020-10-18-higher-order-components.md

 Of course, the three components you see here don't exist just yet, so let's go ahead and create them now.
 We'll use the fetch functions we defined just a few seconds ago to do that.
 Keep in mind that in the real world, you'd probably use some Promise-based fetch function to get your data, and thus you'd need to either `await` your data or chain `then`s:

 {% capture code %}import React, { useEffect, useState } from "react";
+import {
+  getArchivedPosts,
+  getPopularPosts,
+  getRecentPosts,
-import { getArchivedPosts, getPopularPosts, getRecentPosts } from "../../containers/Posts/api";
+} from "../../containers/Posts/api";

 // Same as before
 const PostList = ({ posts }) => (